 Hit the Beaches

 La Linea sits on a wide bay with several kilometres of sandy coastline.
-The beaches here are less crowded than those in nearby resort towns, and you get a dramatic backdrop: the Rock of Gibraltar rising out of the sea to the south.
+The beaches here are less crowded than those in nearby resort towns, and you get a dramatic backdrop: the Rock of Gibraltar rising from the sea to the south.

 Playa de la Atunara

 Tucked alongside the fishing quarter of La Atunara, this beach has a real local feel.
-It is popular with families and older residents who have been coming here for decades.
-The sand is golden, the water is calm, and there are a handful of chiringuitos (beach bars) where you can order fried fish and a cold beer without leaving the sand.
-In summer, it fills up in the late afternoon as locals arrive after the siesta.
+It is popular with families and long-term residents who have been coming here for decades.
+The sand is golden, the water is calm, and in summer it fills up in the late afternoon as locals arrive after the siesta.

 Playa de Poniente

 The main beach in La Linea stretches for over a kilometre along the western side of town.
-It is wide, well-maintained, and backed by the Paseo Maritimo promenade.
-Poniente is where you will find the most facilities: sun lounger rentals, showers, lifeguards in season, and easy access to cafes and restaurants along the seafront.
-The sunsets here are exceptional, with the sun dropping into the Atlantic beyond Algeciras Bay.
+It is wide, well-maintained, and backed by the Paseo Marítimo promenade.
+Poniente is where you will find the most facilities: sun lounger rentals, showers, and lifeguards in season, with easy access to cafes and restaurants along the seafront.
+Sunsets here are exceptional, with the light dropping across Algeciras Bay.

-Further south and closer to the border, Santa Barbara is a smaller, quieter stretch of sand.
-It tends to attract a younger crowd and is a good option if you want a bit more space.
+Further south and closer to the border, Santa Bárbara is a quieter stretch of sand that tends to attract a younger crowd.
 From here, the views of the Rock are at their most imposing, and on clear days you can see the Rif Mountains of Morocco across the Strait.

 Explore the Local Food Scene

 La Linea punches well above its weight when it comes to food.
-The town benefits from a working fishing fleet in La Atunara, so the seafood is genuinely fresh, not trucked in from somewhere else.
+The town has a working fishing fleet in La Atunara, so the seafood is genuinely fresh.
+With around 188 restaurants listed on TripAdvisor, there is plenty to work through.

 Tapas Culture

-Tapas in La Linea follow the traditional Andalusian model.
-Many bars still serve a free tapa with every drink, and the portions are generous.
+Tapas in La Linea follow the traditional Andalusian model, with many bars still serving a free tapa with every drink.
 Wander the streets around Calle Real and Plaza de la Iglesia and you will find bars packed with locals at lunchtime and again from 9pm onwards.
-Look for classics like gambas al ajillo (garlic prawns), chicharrones (fried pork belly), and tortillitas de camarones (crispy shrimp fritters).
+Classics include gambas al ajillo, chicharrones, and tortillitas de camarones.

-The municipal market is worth a visit even if you are not self-catering.
-The stalls sell fresh fish, local cheeses, cured meats, olives, and seasonal fruit and vegetables.
+The municipal market on Calle Isabel la Católica is worth a visit even if you are not self-catering.
+Stalls sell fresh fish, local cheeses, cured meats, olives, and seasonal produce.
 It is busiest in the morning and gives you a real sense of daily life in La Linea.
-Some stalls also sell prepared food you can eat on the spot.
+Bar Carlos y Eduardo, which has operated in the original market building since 1962, relocated to the Mercado Provisional 20 de Abril during renovation works and remains a local institution worth tracking down.

 Chiringuitos